FrostyDesigner/DevOps_PowershellGUI/README.md

 # DevOps_PowershellGUI
 PowerShell Graphical User Interface that integrates with SQL Server and completes basic DevOps tasks.

 This is a fully completed template to get you started quickly.
+This is a template based on a model I built in our shop that has over 30 unique tools that can be chained together for productivity.

 ## Application Features
 * Completely Customizable User Interface